-The trend toward Cisco (CISCO) integrating AI into its operations is partially due to necessity, as well as the need to implement its vision of a cognitive collaborative initiative.
+The trend toward Cisco (CSCO) integrating AI into its operations is partially due to necessity, as well as the need to implement its vision of a cognitive collaborative initiative.
 It is increasingly becoming necessary for collaborative software to operate optimally.
 AI has shown the capability to help the software become more effective and optimal.

 On August 6, Cisco revealed its intention to acquire Voicea, a voice collaboration platform.
 Launched in 2016, Voicea is a new player in the IT industry, but its vision is compelling.
 The firm created Enterprise Voice Assistant, also called EVA, which is “an AI that takes commands, performs actions and captures highlights in meetings to share them and create actionable recaps.”

 Onboarding Voicea’s EVA is part of the broader push toward Cisco integrating AI into its collaborative software.
 Cisco is pursuing a cognitive collaboration initiative hinged on a two-pronged foundation.
 This initiative lies in the Webex assistant, which automates the handling of meetings.
 According to the company, EVA offers transcription solutions so that Cisco can enable Webex to “turn a simple meeting into a treasure trove of digital meeting notes and insights, with robust data privacy.”